datacabinet/datacabinet.github.io/Readme.md

 ### **Export Project**
 Datacabinet allows you to export your project at any point.
 A common workflow of working on a project would be to create a project, write some code, install some packages and do some more initialization steps.
 At this point, we may want to export the package to share it with people.
 The export command is built for replicating the current state of your project to anyone.

-For Python projects installed using pip from sources(using pip install -e <dir>), you will need to make sure the directory is not exported by putting it in a .export_ignore file.
-The name of the package needs to be specified in the .export_ignore file in separate lines.

-Also, please do not use any other conda channel than the default channel.
-It will not import properly.

 Exporting a project exports the code(and other files) and the conda/pip packages.
 You can also write a script that can do further setup when a user imports the project.
 See more about this script in the import section.